1kenz/1kenz/README.md

 **xkendx/xkendx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 ## Hi there 👋
 Kenan is here.
-I'm a Full Stack Developer | IT & Information Security Specialist | Analysts.
+I'm a Full Stack Developer | IT & Information Security Specialist | Analyst

 <img src="https://github.com/xkendx/xkendx/blob/master/radar.gif" alt="radar" width=300 height=auto align="right">